Sable/HorsePower/docs/mkdocs/docs/index.md

 # HorsePower

-In order to explore a new method to improve the performance of database queries, we conduct the research in combining array programming languages and database systems.
+In order to explore a new method to improve the performance of database queries, we conduct the research in combining array programming and in-memory column-based database systems.
-We propose *HorsePower* which aims at optimizing SQL queries with user-defined functions (UDFs) at a level of a new array-based intermediate representative (IR).
+We propose *HorsePower* which aims at optimizing SQL queries with user-defined functions (UDFs) at a level of a new array-based intermediate representative (HorseIR).
 Moreover, an extensible framework is designed for improving the throughput of database queries with low response time.